Cristian-ADSI/viajes/README.md

 https://cristianotero.com.co/travel/

-By default  you need pass a list of params for search.
+By default  you need to pass a list of parameters for search.
 If you don't, it will load a page with an error message.
 ![image](https://user-images.githubusercontent.com/61100797/192101328-5a864a97-9bd3-444d-9ce7-d4dbde674e0d.png)

 The list of parameters required are the folowings: